s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui/Exercise.md

 The GUI should display the following features:

-- For Left, Center, and Right Lane
 - Scatter Plot with ImPlot
   - Plot the position of the vehicles
 - Tabular Plot with ImPlot
   - Plot the ID, distance and speed of all vehicles

 ```cpp
 // Scatter Plot